ranyitz/rules-manager/tests/fixtures/workspaces-bazel-basic/services/worker/rules/worker-service.md

 # Worker Service Rule

-This rule is for the worker service in the Bazel workspace.
+This rule is for the worker service in the Bazel monorepo.